 Famous Motion Capture Technology Characters

-One of the most popular motion capture technology characters is Gollum, which was used in The Lord of the Rings film series.
+One of the most popular motion capture technology characters is Gollum, used in The Lord of the Rings film series.
 Gollum is a character from J.R.R.
-Tolkien’s children’s book, The Hobbit.
+Tolkien’s book, The Hobbit.

-However, mocap itself refers to a technique that uses sensors and cameras to record the movements of people or objects (the actors) in real time.The actors wear special suits fitted with reflective markers that are tracked by cameras.
+However, mocap itself refers to a technique that uses sensors and cameras to record the movements of people or objects (the actors) in real-time.

 What Is Motion Capture Animation?

 In a nutshell, motion capture animation makes the characters in The Lord of the Rings look so real.

 Motion capture technology allows animators to record the movements of human actors and reproduce those movements on computer-generated characters.

 Motion capture animation has been used in many Hollywood movies over the past few years, but it’s also found its way into video games, where it’s called motion-captured animation; as well as sports broadcasts, where it’s called player tracking; and even medical research, where it’s used to study how humans walk.